 The Honda Rider's Club of America (HRCA) sponsors local riding chapters at Authorized Honda Dealerships across the country.
-You can log on to the HRCA Clubhouse website for more information at www.hrca.honda.com.

-USA Reporting Safety Defects
+Reporting Safety Defects

 If you believe that your vehicle has a defect which could cause a crash or could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying American Honda Motor Co., Inc.